Plea negotiations could mean no 9/11 defendants face the death penalty, the US tells families

 Other family members — part of a network of 9/11 families that has pushed for answers and accountability over the years — said they would insist that any plea agreement allow their lawyers to question the defendants on the extent of any Saudi official involvement in 9/11.
 Saudi Arabia denies involvement by senior Saudi officials.

 It's about “holding people responsible, and they're taking that away with this plea,” said Peter Brady, whose father was killed in the attack.
-He received the letter this week.
+He received the letter last week.

 The case "needs to go through the legal process,” not be settled in a plea deal, Brady said.